Used Car Loan Tips

 Get An Extended Warranty for your used Car

 Get an extended warranty for your used car.
 If you buy a 3 or 4 year old used car, that's when the manufacturer's warranty expires and all hell breaks loose.
 Unless you have an extended warranty, you are exposed to potentially large losses.
-The best car warranty sites we have researched so far are CARCHEX and WarrantyDirect.
+The best car warranty sites we have researched so far are CARCHEX and their strong, well funded competitor WarrantyDirect.
 Click on the following link to read our complete guide on buying an Extended Warranty.